 The Perfect Getaway: A long summer weekend in Austin

 This summer, the party is in Austin.
-Head to Texas for a long weekend getaway filled with good eats, live music and Instagrammable artwork. | By Cynthia J. Drake | May 18, 2023
+Head to Texas for a long weekend getaway filled with good eats, live music, and Instagrammable artwork.

-Known for barbecue, brisket, live music and big festivals, the capital of Texas has plenty to explore beyond those signature experiences.
+Known for barbecue, brisket, live music, and big festivals, the capital of Texas has plenty to explore beyond those signature experiences.
 Point your boots in the right direction to make the most of your long weekend getaway in Austin.

 Afternoon

 When you get hungry, grab a simple slice from Home Slice Pizza, a local landmark, or a heartier meal at community chophouse Maie Day.
 Get your caffeine fix with coffee from Jo’s.
 While you’re there, be sure to snap a pic by the famous I Love You So Much mural.
+Coffee in hand, enjoy a leisurely stroll along the Ann and Roy Butler Hike-and-Bike Trail, one of Austin’s most popular paths.
+Continue your urban exploration at a slightly faster pace with an eco-friendly bike ride through the city.
+Located less than a mile from the State Capitol, downtown restaurants and entertainment, Canopy by Hilton Austin Downtown offers guests complimentary Canopy Bikes for an easy (and fun!) way to tour the town.

 Evening

 Texas barbecue inspires intense debate and passion here.
 For a flavor twist, check out Egyptian-Texan fusion newcomer KG BBQ at Oddwood Brewing, which serves innovative creations like pomegranate glazed pork ribs.
 For tender brisket and pulled pork by the pound, follow the long line of devoted locals and visitors to Franklin Barbecue.
 Helmed by James Beard Award-winning pitmaster Aaron Franklin, this Austin hot spot has garnered a national following that includes presidents, renowned chefs and celebrities.
+After dinner, spend an evening of laughs and magic at Esther’s Follies, a sketch comedy troupe and an Austin tradition since 1977 with a frequently updated ripped-from-today’s-headlines show.
+Best of all, it’s less than a mile from your hotel home base, meaning a nightcap at on-property restaurant Verbena is just a quick walk (or ride!) away.

 Morning